konelav/writeups/GoogleCTF2019-BQ/day4.md

   restored before returning from `main`)
   - the rest 0x120 = 288 bytes of stack are local variables
-  - `scanf()` reads data to `fp+0x1c` which is the same as `sp+0x1c` because of `mov fp, sp` after function's epilogue, i.e. we can safely pass up to 0x120 - 0x1c = 0x104 = 260 characters before
+  - `scanf()` reads data to `fp+0x1c` which is the same as `sp+0x1c` because of `mov fp, sp` after function's prologue, i.e. we can safely pass up to 0x120 - 0x1c = 0x104 = 260 characters before
   starting to overwrite at first `fp` value and then `ra` value
   - there is very interesting subroutine `sym.local_flag`